Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-Physically, these models show up in the mathematical description of $\nu = \frac{1}{m}$ Laughlin FQH states with $m$ odd, which have the same topological order as $\mathbb{Z}_m^{(2)}\times\mathbb{Z}_2^{(1)}$.
-These theories have a $\mathrm{Aut}( \mathbb{Z}_{N}^{(p)} )=\mathbb{Z}_2$ topological symmetry associated with charge-conjugation, which is given by the action $[a] \rightarrow [-a]$~\cite{barkeshli2013genon, LuPRB2014}.
-A twist defect associated with the permutation of quasiparticles into quasiholes can be engineered in the Laughlin state by creating a superconducting trench in the bulk, or as a superconducting/magnetic domain wall on the edge of a fractional topological insulator~\cite{cheng2012, clarke2013,lindner2012,barkeshli2013genon}.
+A symmetry defect associated with the topological charge conjugation symmetry subgroup can be engineered in the Laughlin state, wherein quasielectrons and quasiholes are permuted, by creating a superconducting trench in the bulk, or as a superconducting/magnetic domain wall on the edge of a fractional topological insulator~\cite{clarke2013,lindner2012,cheng2012,barkeshli2013genon}.
+Such defects are known as $\mathbb{Z}_{N}$-Parafendleyons or $\mathbb{Z}_{N}$ parafermion zero modes~\cite{Fendley12}.
+In the rest of this section, we will focus on the global $G=\mathbb{Z}_{2}$ symmetry action associated with topological charge conjugation.
+(For the case of trivial global symmetry action, see Sec.~\ref{sec:no_perm}.)